manuelarte/gowasp/README.md

 #### SSRF - Server Side Request Forgery

-If you open the network tab of the developer console of your web browser (F12 in Chrome), and refresh the welcome page, the program makes a call to http://localhost:8080/posts?name=intro.txt.
+If you open the network tab of the developer console of your web browser (normally F12), and **refresh the welcome page**, the program makes a call to http://localhost:8080/posts?name=intro.txt.
-Let's check how the `GetPostFileByName` method is implemented in [posts_handler](/internal/handlers/posts_handler.go).
+Let's check how the `GetStaticPostFileByName` method is implemented in [posts_handler](./internal/handlers/posts_handlers.go).
-We can see that we are using `os.Open`:
+We can see that we are using [`os.Open`](https://pkg.go.dev/os#Open):
 > file, err := os.Open(fmt.Sprintf("./resources/posts/%s", name))

 + What would happen in we change the name query parameter to point to a different file in a different location?, maybe we could try with `../internal/private.txt`